jaysontree/fedv_learning/README.md

 At current stage,
 - The Privacy Compuating Platform is not open sourced.
 Please use [Wefe](https://github.com/tianmiantech/WeFe) platform as a reference of privacy compuation platform.
-- Features/functions which works with Privacy Computation Platform, such as dynamic aggregator are not included now.
+- Features/functions which works with Privacy Computation Platform, such as dynamic aggregator are not released now.